stat545ubc-2023/mda-hhauch/mini-project-1.md

 *I choose the cancer_sample dataset.
 My reasoning for doing this is because I am currently doing my degree in biological sciences so it is relevant to my field.
-Additional this is a breat cancer data set and my mom was diagnosed with breast cancer in 2021.
+Additional this is a breast cancer data set and my mom was diagnosed with breast cancer in 2021.
 It was thankfully caught early and she is in remission.
 I understand the importance of data science within medicine and research so I think it would be interesting